Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 Changing the water immediately after noticing the symptoms of nitrate poisoning can really help revive your fish.
-It is recommended to change 40 percent of the water on the first day then do gradual changes in the next days until you achieve an optimum nitrate level.
+It is recommended to change 40 percent of the water on the first day and do gradual changes in the next days until you achieve an optimum nitrate level.

-The gradual changes in the water will keep your fish free from shock and stress which can really harm them.
+The gradual changes in the water will keep your fish free from shock and stress, which can really harm them.
 As for the new water, you can go for the one that has undergone reverse osmosis.
 This water usually has no nitrate, chlorine, or minerals; and comes with an optimum pH.
 If you can't find nitrate-free water, I recommend you use a water conditioner like API Conditioner to neutralize the chemical compound.
 This conditioner is quite effective in optimizing water and can also reduce inflammation and many other health conditions that affect fish.

 2. Use Filter Media to Remove Nitrate